signalfx/splunk-opentelemetry-examples/install_decision_workflow/README.md

 ## Decision Flowchart

-### Option 1: Customer has no preference for a Distro, just wants to see OpenTelemetry Signals
+### Option 1: No Preference for Specific Collector Distro

 **Recommendation:** Use the Splunk version of the OpenTelemetry Helm chart